Kariri languages: Other languages called Kariri

-The Maxakalían, Krenák (Botocudo, Aimoré), and Purían families, which are probable Macro-Jê languages, are spoken further to the south in Espirito Santo and Minas Gerais states.

 Language contact

 Ramirez et al. (2015) notes that Kariri languages display some lexical similarities with Cariban languages.
-Similarities with Katembri (also known as Kariri of Mirandela or Kaimbé) may be due to either a Kariri superstratum or substratum in Katembri.
+Similarities with Katembri (also known as Kariri of Mirandela) or possibly Kaimbé may be due to either a Kariri superstratum or substratum in Katembri.

 Syntax

-Unlike most Macro-Jê languages which are SOV, Karirí languages are verb-initial and make use of prepositions.
+Unlike most Macro-Jê languages which are SOV, Karirí languages are verb-initial (VSO) and make use of prepositions.

 Vocabulary

 Loukotka (1968) lists the following basic vocabulary items for the Kariri languages.